atul799/CarND-MPC-Project/README.md

 ---
 The goal of this project are the following:

-* Build a Model Predictive Control (MPC) model to control vehicle actuators.
+* Build a Model Predictive Control (MPC) controller to control vehicle actuators.
 * Tune cost function to enable max reference speed upto 200 MPH.
 * Consider latency of 100ms between command and response.
 * Show Vehicle trajectory and Waypoints on the simulator